IR Saunas operate with the same efficiency in your home as in a medical or clinical setting

 With a little common sense and by following a few precautionary guidelines, Infrared Sauna Therapy is a safe and pleasurable way to maintain and improve your overall health and wellbeing.

-In all situations, proper hydration is a primary requirement for infrared sauna use.
+In all situations, proper hydration is a primary requirement for IR sauna use.
 Drinking plenty of fluids is recommended before, during and after infrared sauna use.
 Replacing the body’s electrolytes, calcium, magnesium, sodium and potassium is very important, since these minerals are depleted during sweating.
 Regular vitamin supplements are an inexpensive way to accomplish electrolyte replenishment.
 Sports drinks that replace electrolytes are also acceptable.

 It is considered inadvisable to raise the core temperature too high in someone with adrenal suppression and systemic lupus or multiple sclerosis, by some authorities.

-For patients with these health considerations, some physicians recommend shorter infrared sauna sessions at lower temperatures with a friend nearby in case a physical weakening may occur.
+For patients with these health considerations, some physicians recommend shorter IR sauna sessions at lower temperatures with a friend nearby in case a physical weakening may occur.
 We have had good reports from our clients with lupus and multiple sclerosis.
-Mild radiant body heating produces a wonderful cardiovascular improvement, carrying increased amounts of healing oxygen throughout the body, even if clients do not sweat profusely.
+Mild radiant body heating produces a wonderful cardiovascular improvement, carrying increased amounts of healing oxygen throughout the body, even if clients do not sweat profusely.*

 If you have a sprain, bruising, laceration or surgery, the affected area(s) should not be heated for the first 48 hours after an injury OR until the swelling has reduced.
 Start with short sessions of 15-20 minutes at a lower temperature (115-120 degrees) and work your way up.
 Mild stretching exercises work wonders for rehabilitating injuries like ACL and Rotator Cuff surgery.
-Proper Infrared Sauna Therapy speeds healing of wounds and injuries dramatically.
+Proper IR Sauna Therapy speeds healing of wounds and injuries dramatically.*

 Two special benefits make contact lenses ideal for the infrared sauna: they do not ‘steam up’ in humid conditions or as a result of temperature fluctuations.
 They always remain at body temperature.